 - Carefully consider scenarios that use detected entities as a part of patient billing without human intervention.
 Always make sure there is a way for providers and patients to report, trace, and correct data that is generating incorrect billing.

 Characteristics and limitations

-The system could have both false positive and false negative errors for each feature supported by Text Analytics for health.
+The system could have both false positive and false negative errors for each capability supported by the health feature.
 Several examples of the potential error types are described in table below.

 Named Entity Recognition (NER)

 When the system identifies an entity that does not belong to the correct category.
 For example: COVID-19 in the example below was identified as EXAMINATION_NAME.
 COVID -19 is not an examination name, it is a diagnosis.

 When an entity should have been identified, but wasn't.
 For example, the entity "ER" in the example below should be identified as CARE_ENVIRONMENT but was not.
 If the entity was not properly recognized, then the linked code would also not be recognized.

 When a relation should not have been recognized but was.
 For example, the value of the AST examination was incorrectly attributed to the ALT examination which already has a measurement value assigned to it.